linrongbin16/lin.nvim.dev/index.md

 - The installer should depend less and customize more.
 - Performance should always be first priority, even integrated with tons of things.
 - There're some flashy and wow plugins, but only pain-point-killer stays, not to mention ones that seriously drag cursor and typing.

 {: .note-title}

+> Note
+>
+> Besides git and neovim itself, there're still some third-party dependencies can't be given up:
+>
+> - Programming languages:
+>   - C/C++ tool chain: as a pre-requirement for other things.
+>   - Python3/pip: for vim plugins and LSP.
+>   - Node/npm: for vim plugins and LSP.
+>   - Rust/cargo: for rg/fd/bat, as greate enhancements for fzf.
+> - Curl/wget: download tools for installer itself.
+> - Unzip/gzip/7-zip: for LSP management.
+> - Universal-ctags: tags.
+> - Hack nerd font: patched-font with icons.

+{: .note-title}